parth-p1702/Resume-builder/README.md

 # Resume-builder
-Project helps to build resume
+Project helps to build resume and also used for major/minor project
-Special things about this project is build using local storage.

 ## 🚀 Features